[5 MIN READ]

 Protecting your kids from sunburn

 Preventing sunburn during childhood is an important way to avoid sun damage and skin cancer later in life.
-If you’re taking a child younger than six months outside, dress them in light-weight clothing that covers their skin and keep them in the shade.
+If you’re taking a child younger than six months old outside, dress them in lightweight clothing that covers their skin, and keep them in the shade.
 Kids older than six months need head-to-toe coverage when they’re out in the sun.
+It can be helpful to purchase UV protection swimwear, which adds an extra layer of safety.
 Help your child apply sunscreen and set a good example by using it yourself.
-You can also encourage your kids to avoid sun exposure at school by playing in the shade, wearing sunglasses and hats, and putting on sunscreen before recess.
+You can also encourage your kids to avoid sun exposure at school by playing in the shade, wearing sunglasses and wide-brimmed hats, wearing long-sleeved shirts, and putting on sunscreen before recess.

 Find a doctor